sonisarm/Pedigree-analysis/README.md

 Author: Sonia Sarmiento

 ## Introduction
 Welcome to the Pedigree Analysis Repository!
-Here you will find different R codes for analyzing familian relationships in your datasets.
-With pre-defined pedigree links, you can easily perform a variety of tasks and gain insights into the relationships between individuals in your data.
-Whether you are working on a research project or just interested in exploring your own data, this repository is a great resource to have at your fingertips.
+Here you will find different R codes for analyzing familial relationships in your datasets.
+With our without pre-defined pedigree links, you can easily perform a variety of tasks and gain fruther insights into the relationships between individuals in your data.
+Whether you are working on a research project or just interested in exploring your own data, this repository is a great resource to have at your fingertips!

-For instance, the scripts that are shown here are able to:
+Some examples of what the scripts that are shown here are able to:
 * Check any family links to correct when necessary
 * Add any missing individuals to the pre-existing assigned families
 * Make PED files for single or multiple trios to use, for instance, during pedigree phasing